jozefg/drafts/bidir.md

 Which says something like "give me an integer `n` and a value and I'll give you back a list of length `n`".

-Finally, we introduce constants.
+Interestingly, we've introduce constants.
 These are necessary simply because without them this language is unbelievable boring.
 Constants would be defined in the environment and they represent constant, irreducible terms.
 You should think of them almost like constructors in Haskell.
 For example, one can imagine that 3 constants

 ``` haskell
     Nat :: Star